 5. A well-pleaded complaint must contain more than mere labels and conclusions.
 See Ashcroft v.
-Iqbal, 556 U.S. 662, 129 S.Ct.
-1937 (2009); Bell Atl.
+Igbal, 556 U.S. 662 (2009); Bell Atl.
 Corp. v.
 Twombly, 550 U.S. 544 (2007).
 The assumption of truth is inapplicable to legal conclusions or to "[t]hreadbare recitals of the elements of a cause of action supported by mere conclusory statements."
-Id. at 1949.
+Id. at 678.
 When determining whether dismissal is appropriate, the court conducts a two-part analysis.
 Fowler v.
 UPMC Shadyside, 578 F.3d 203, 210 (3d Cir.
 2009).
 First, the factual and legal elements of a claim are separated.
 Id.
 The court must accept all of the complaint's well-pleaded facts as true, but may disregard any legal conclusions.
 Id. at 210-11.
 Second, the court must determine whether the facts alleged in the complaint are sufficient to show that plaintiff has a "plausible claim for relief."
-Id. at 211.
+2 Id. at 211.
 In other words, the complaint must do more than allege plaintiff's entitlement to relief; rather it must "show" such an entitlement with its facts.
-Id. "[W]here the well-pleaded facts do not permit the court to infer more than a mere possibility of misconduct, the complaint has alleged - but it has
+Id. "[W]here the well-pleaded facts do not permit the court to infer more than a mere possibility of misconduct, the complaint has alleged - but it has not shown - that the pleader is entitled to relief."
+Igbal, 556 U.S. at 678 (quoting Fed.
+R. Civ.
+P. 8(a)(2)).

-&lt;sup>2A claim is facially plausible when its factual content allows the court to draw a reasonable inference that the defendant is liable for the misconduct alleged.
-Iqbal, 129 S.Ct. at 1949 (quoting Twombly, 550 U.S. at 570).
+2A claim is facially plausible when its factual content allows the court to draw a reasonable inference that the defendant is liable for the misconduct alleged.
+Iqbal, 556 U.S. at 678 (quoting Twombly, 550 U.S. at 570).
 The plausibility standard "asks for more than a sheer possibility that a defendant has acted unlawfully."
 Id.
 "Where a complaint pleads facts that are 'merely consistent with' a defendant's liability, it 'stops short of the line between possibility and plausibility of 'entitlement to relief."
 Id.